 Neurophysiotherapists and physiotherapists can demonstrate exercises to strengthen and maintain body functioning and there is a range of equipment available to help conserve energy and reduce stress on muscles and joints.
 Occupational therapists can suggest modifications to your home or workplace to improve your efficiency and reduce the effort involved in daily tasks.
-MS Society Field Workers, friends, family members and other people with MS can be useful sources of practical advice on ways to reduce energy needs.
+Regional MS Community Support Staff, friends, family members and other people with MS can be useful sources of practical advice on ways to reduce energy needs.

 MS causes a variety of symptoms that disrupt sleep.
 Muscle spasms, pain, bladder problems and breathing difficulties can all affect sleeping patterns.